 Our study is a conceptual replication of the work of Porwal and Raftery \citep{PorwalRaftery_2022}, who conducted perhaps the most extensive comparison to date of methods for variable selection under model uncertainty, focusing on linear regression.
 Their simulations, which were also based directly on real datasets, showed that adaptive Bayesian model averaging (BMA) methods using $g$-priors performed best across estimation, inference, and prediction tasks.
+By adaptive BMA methods, we mean BMA methods in which the parameter priors and/or the model space prior are themselves estimated from the data.
+More specifically here, when $g$-priors are used, it refers to methods in which $g$ is estimated from or otherwise adapts to the data.
+This should not be confused with the adaptive MCMC algorithms sometimes used in Bayesian statistics.

-The $g=\sqrt{n}$ and empirical Bayes local (EB-local) priors performed particularly well.
+The $g=\sqrt{n}$ and empirical Bayes local (EB-local) priors performed particularly well in that study \citep{PorwalRaftery_2022}.
 Our design closely follows theirs but extends it to logistic regression, where separation and nonlinearity present additional challenges.
 The strong performance of $g$-prior-based and EB-local BMA methods in our study suggests that the advantages of adaptive priors extend beyond linear models.
 However, since separation does not arise in linear models, our results also reveal an additional strength of the EB-local method: it remains robust across models and data conditions, including those affected by separation.